instructian/art3870/topics.md

 ###### week1
 ```
-9/22/2016 -- Introductions, Syllabus Recognisance, Reciprocal Interview, github account, toggle account, git.io user pages, what is the web? what is design? what is a grid? what are media queries? basic responsive page on github
+9/22/2016 -- Introductions, Syllabus Recognisance, Reciprocal Interview, github account, toggle account, git.io user pages, what is the web? what is design? what is a grid? what are media queries? basic responsive page on github using copy/paste
 ```
 ###### week2
 ```
 9/27/2016 - Foundation Grid - Personal Landing Page - Attention!, is this for me? , does it work?, what is it?
-Bring Images
+Bring Images (lg, md, sm)
-9/29/2016 - Chapter 2, datatypes, functions, variable, add a dynamic greeting to landing page p.56
+9/29/2016 - Chapter 2, datatypes, functions, variable, add a dynamic greeting to landing page p.56 - uploading to ADA
 ```
 ###### week3
 ```